thaliaarchi/notes/logic/e-graphs/reglog.md

 Make rewrites be named (like Coq or [Twee](pldi2024/e-graphs_and_automated_reasoning.md#union-find-is-ground-atomic-completion)), instead of anonymous.

+Learn how egglog repairs non-canonical IDs in the e-graph.
+It is problematic when a node refers to a non-canonical ID, because then it won't be structurally equivalent to a new node referring to the same e-classes.

 ## Regions

 By making regions first-class in the e-graph, rewrites can target them